Read Smile Sciences Reviews to find out if Smile Sciences teeth whitening kit is the option for you.

 Table of contents

-Smile Sciences is a company that makes a teeth whitening kit that you can use at home to get whiter teeth.
-Teeth whitening kits are gaining in popularity because of the visible results they can produce, the much lower price than in-office professional whitening, and the fact that you can do it without leaving your house.
+Smile Sciences is a company that makes a teeth whitening kit for at-home use to get whiter teeth.
+Teeth whitening kits are gaining in popularity because of the visible results they can produce.
+They offer these results at a much lower price than in-office professional whitening from a cosmetic dentist, and the fact that you can do it without leaving your house.

 Smile Sciences is a teeth whitening company that does things a little bit differently than most companies.
 They follow a smaller business model, female-owned and family-run.
 They also offer a 100% cruelty-free and vegan formula which promises to be gentle on teeth, and on the environment.
 The Smile Sciences formula is also kosher, FDA-registered and made in the US.